HorvathLab/NGS/ReadCounts/docs/Usage.md

 > Generate extended output, one or more comma-separated values: Genotype likelihood, Read filtering statistics.
 Default: No extended ouptut.

+Read Group, -G READGROUP, --readgroup=READGROUP

+> Additional read grouping based on read name/identifier strings or BAM-file RG.
+See [Read Grouping](Grouping.md) for more details.
+Default: None, group reads by BAM-file only.

+Valid Read Groups, -b BARCODES, --barcode_acceptlist BARCODES

+> File of white-space separated, acceptable read group values (barcode accept list).
+Overrides value, if any, specified by Read Group.
+Use None to remove a default accept list.

 Threads/BAM, -t TPB, --threadsperbam=TPB

 > Each worker thread is allocated one or more BAM files.
 Indicate no threading with 0.
 Default: 0.

-Read Group, -G READGROUP, --readgroup=READGROUP

-> Additional read grouping based on read name/identifier strings or BAM-file RG.
-See [Read Grouping](Grouping.md) for more details.
-Default: None, group reads by BAM-file only.

 Quiet, -q, --quiet